-In addition to her academic roles, Terpenny has also served as program director for the Division of Undergraduate Education at the National Science Foundation, and as a consultant, analyst, and information systems manager at General Electric.
+In addition to her academic roles, Terpenny served as program director for the Division of Undergraduate Education at the National Science Foundation, and as a systems analyst for the General Electric Company.

-Terpenny earned her bachelor’s in mathematical sciences from Virginia Commonwealth University in 1979 and her master’s and doctorate in industrial and systems engineering from Virginia Polytechnic Institute and State University (Virginia Tech) in 1981 and 1996, respectively.
+Terpenny earned her bachelor’s in mathematical sciences (applied math) from Virginia Commonwealth University in 1979 and her master’s and doctorate in industrial and systems engineering from Virginia Polytechnic Institute and State University (Virginia Tech) in 1981 and 1996, respectively.

-Terpenny’s awards include distinguished alumni honors from Virginia Tech, being named a fellow of both the American Society of Mechanical Engineers and the Institute of Industrial and Systems Engineers, the 2018 Albert Nelson Marquis Lifetime Achievement Award, and several honors for best paper, presentation, educator, or researcher.
+Terpenny’s awards include distinguished alumni honors from Virginia Tech, being named a fellow of both the American Society of Mechanical Engineers (ASME) and the Institute of Industrial and Systems Engineers (IISE), and several honors for best paper, presentation, educator, researcher and outreach.

 Areas of Interest